frank3en/flex-project/README.md

 3. The difference with 2 different `padding` setting in `Button` component, which meant to handle two string with two different string.
 4. The pseudo event sequence: **LVHA-order**.

+## About Responsive Design

+### Design

+1. How to set the breakpoints?
+To where the design start to break
+2. As a `browser-fisrt` project, when always use `max-width` for media query.
+And put the small size below the large size.
+3. Media query can't use css custom properties as variable? why?
+4. Use `media query` in each selector and pseudo event / element that will imporve the code readablity.
+5. The keyword of `@supports` and the usage of it.
+6. In `@supports`, we should solve the repeat style outside of it.
+7. **Stay focus on the whole page layout instead of just some certain elements**, sometimes you can fix these certain elements in other way rather than set specific break-points.
+In the project, like the `.recommend__photo`.
+8. The meanings of `only` and `and` in `media-query`.

 ## Component List

 - [x] Header-nav-content layout